-This project includes the rehabilitation of a historic 1865 Minnesota Slip and Harbor dockwall which are home to the William A. Irvin, Vista Cruises and waterfront boardwalks that host millions of tourists annually.
-As the Project Manager, AMI Consulting Engineers took the lead in both stakeholder and private meetings to address the issues along the 2500 linear foot dockwall and surrounding public areas.
+This project included the rehabilitation of a historic 1865 Minnesota Slip and Harbor dockwall which are home to the William A. Irvin, Vista Cruises and waterfront boardwalks that host millions of tourists annually.
+As the Project Manager, AMI took the lead to address issues along the 2,500 linear foot dockwall and surrounding public areas.
 AMI created the presentations and complete 3D renderings for these meetings.
-The project is in a highly-traveled tourist area and AMI worked closely with the City of Duluth, DECC and the current businesses located along the project site to meet the needs of all parties.
+AMI worked closely with the City of Duluth, DECC, and current businesses located along the project site to meet the needs of all parties.

-In the initial stages, AMI performed emergency investigations and rehabilitation planning for multiple sections of the harbor wall and dockage.
-During the underwater investigation, serious decay and failures of the dock wall were found in critical public areas along the DECC and MN Slip.
-The decay and failures have resulted in public safety and environmental risks, as well as reduced accessibility to Duluth’s waterfront and the historic William A. Irvin.
+AMI performed emergency investigations and rehabilitation planning for multiple sections of the harbor wall and dockage.
+During the underwater investigation, serious dockwall decay and failures were found in critical public areas.
+Public safety and environmental risks, as well as reduced accessibility to Duluth’s waterfront and the historic William A. Irvin, were a result.

-With these factors in mind, AMI Consulting Engineers provided all the engineering for new dockwall structures to replace the old and failing timber dock wall.
-This design included site renderings, complete plan set and specs, cost estimating and demolition planning for the dockwalls and the surrounding tourist areas to minimize construction impacts on streets, the new steel sheet piling dock wall and tie back system utilized transfer plug and helical anchors.
+With these factors in mind, AMI provided all engineering for the new dockwall structures to replace the old and failing timber dockwall.
+This design included site renderings, complete plan set and specs, cost estimating, demolition planning, new steel sheet piling, and a tie back system utilizing transfer plug and helical anchors.
 New bollards and their foundations were also designed to accommodate the facilities needs from vessel traffic, along with the design of a temporary vessel docking platform.

-The rehabilitation included of a complete environmental investigation of the area behind the existing dockwall and building for demolition, all permitting for the site, electrical utility upgrades for the Irvin and Vista Cruises, corrosion protection and reinforcement panel system, wood boardwalk, asphalt trail, and concrete gathering space.
-AMI is also working in conjunction with MPCA/EPA/USACE for slip restoration and clean-up.
+The rehabilitation included a complete environmental investigation of the area, all permitting for the site, electrical utility upgrades for the Irvin and Vista Cruises, corrosion protection and reinforcement panel system, wood boardwalk, asphalt trail, and a concrete gathering space.
+AMI worked in conjunction with MPCA/EPA/USACE for slip restoration and clean-up.